Modular Homes | Manufactured Homes | Prefab Homes | Factory Built Homes

 Our Price9.95

 On average 80% of homebuyers pay too much for their modular home.
-Not surprising with all the choices one must make from negotiating with your builder to purchasing property and site-improvements.
 This resource will reveal important negotiating secrets and dealer profit margins that will give you an edge when negotiating with your builder.

 Click Here to Learn More!